XEP-0421: Anonymous unique occupant identifiers for MUCs

 The occupant identifier MUST be generated such that it is unique.
 This means that it MUST be sufficiently improbable that one user is able to re-create the occupant identifier of another user.

 The occupant identifier MUST be generated such that it is anonymous.
 This means that it MUST be sufficiently hard to determine the real bare JID of an occupant from its occupant identifier.
 Additionally, a MUC service SHOULD generate the identifier such that the occupant identifier of a user in one room of the service does not match the occupant identifier of the same user in another room of the same service.
+To guarantee the anonymity property, the server MUST NOT generate an occupant identifier by only hashing the real bare JID using static, guessable or discoverable parameters.

 The occupant identifier MUST have a maximum length of 128 characters.
 The recipient MUST consider the occupant identifier to be an opaque string.